 Introduced in 2007 and currently in the process of a full update/revision (please be patient) Lighting 102 is the sequel to Lighting 101.
 Where L101 was about gear and basic concepts, L102 will teach you how to understand and control the qualities of your light to make it do your bidding.

 Strobist's On Assignment series features full walk-throughs of one hundred and sixty seven (and counting!) real-world assignments, complete with discussions ranging from lighting to concept to execution—and even some screw-ups.
 It largely follows my path as a newspaper shooter and beyond, progressing from simple speedlights to more complex studio flashes.
 Occasionally, OA also features the work of other photographers.

 Equip Yourself: Recommended Gear

-The Without Reservation list is designed to—hopefully—help you avoid making many of the costly mistakes I made over the first 20 years of my career.
+Learn from my lifetime of screwups.
+The Strobist Gear Guide is designed to help you avoid making many of the costly mistakes I made over the first 20 years of my career.
 This is the gear that works for me, day in and day out.
-It is utterly reliable, and and will get the job done without destroying your wallet.
+It is solid, reliable and will get the job done without destroying your wallet.

 Feed Your Brain: The Strobist Bookshelf

 Books are gear for your brain.
 Chosen wisely, they represent some of the best value for dollar you can spend as a learning photographer.
 Featured on the Strobist Bookshelf are my current favorites, winnowed from hundreds of books read over the course of my career.
 It is a relatively short list, but there are solid selections for nearly any lighting photographer.
 The Bookshelf is updated regularly.